-- Graduate Assistants (both RA and TA) are expected to work 20 hours per week (700 total hours) for 35 weeks, which is typically three 11-week quarters (10 weeks, plus finals week), and 2 additional weeks following the end of the fall quarter (after the Thanksgiving holiday), but can be negotiated.
-In the Fall 2013, the Psychology Department piloted a plan of 20 hours of GA assignments per week. - Graduate Assistants are not expected to work the Wednesday through Sunday of Thanksgiving week, between mid-December and New Year's, or during Spring Break. - FCS trainees, the Web master, and the Subject Pool coordinator will complete some of their GA hours during the summer.
+- Graduate Assistants (both RA and TA) are expected to work 20 hours per week (700 total hours) for 35 weeks, which is typically three 11-week quarters (10 weeks, plus finals week), and 2 additional weeks following the end of the fall quarter (after the Thanksgiving holiday), but can be negotiated. - Graduate Assistants are not expected to work the Wednesday through Sunday of Thanksgiving week, between mid-December and New Year's, or during Spring Break. - FCS trainees, the Web master, and the Subject Pool coordinator will complete some of their GA hours during the summer.